-ESE 597 Practicum in Engineering (Internship) Non-Regular Course

-This course is for part-time and full-time students who will be on Curricular Practical Training (CPT).
-CPT is defined as training that is an integral part of an established curriculum.
-Participation is in private corporations, public agencies or non-profit institutions.
-Students will be required to have a faculty coordinator as well as a contact in the outside organization, to participate with them in regular consultations on their project and to submit a final report to both.
+ESE 597 Practicum in Engineering (Internship) Non-Regular Course coordinator as well as a contact in the outside organization, to participate with them in regular consultations on their project and to submit a final report to both.
 Registration must have the prior approval of the Graduate Program Director.
 This course can only be taken once by master's students and the credits must count towards the degree completion. variable credit (1-3), grading, S/U.